 When night time falls in Hoi An

-When the sun dips and night time falls on Hoi An, the streets of the old town magically transform into a labyrinth of colour from the multi coloured Japanese lanterns casting an ethereal glow.
-Wander the streets to drink in the festive atmosphere and the lack of crowds and craziness common in the larger cities of Hanoi and Ho Chi Minh City.
+When the sun dips and nighttime falls on Hoi An, the streets of the old town magically transform into a labyrinth of colour assisted by the multicolored Japanese lanterns casting an ethereal glow.
+Wander the town’s streets to drink in the festive atmosphere and make the most of the lack of crowds and craziness common in the larger cities of Hanoi and Ho Chi Minh City.

 Once you’ve strolled through the markets and purchased a Japanese lantern (or three like me) head to the banks of the Thu Bon river to haggle with one of the many vendors keen to sell you a floating lantern on which you make a wish as you cast it out on the water.

-Given my preference to having a conversation at a bar, these are a few in Hoi An old town I’d recommend:
+Given my preference for having a conversation at a bar, these are a few in Hoi An old town I’d recommend:

 White Marble Wine bar 98 Le Lo Street is more sophisticated.
 In the town centre the building is on a corner in a refurbished heritage building.
 If you don’t feel like moving after a few drinks stay for dinner and enjoy the menu offering authentic Vietnamese, French and Italian fusion style food.

 Mango Rooms 111 Nguyen Thai Hoc Streets overlooks the river makes a great position to watch Hoi An street life below.
-As the names says many of the signature cocktails use fresh mangoes.
-But don’t just think all their cocktails are of the fruity variety, they also have a wide range of the popular beers including LaRue, Saigon and Tiger.
-They also offer a happy hour from 5pm – to 7pm worth checking out a selection of drinks at half price.
+As for the namesake, many of the Mango Room’s signature cocktails use fresh mangoes.
+But don’t just think all their cocktails are of the fruity variety, they also have a wide range of the popular beers including LaRue, Saigon, and Tiger.
+They also offer a happy hour from 5 pm – to 7 pm worth checking out a selection of drinks at half price.
 And if your tummy starts grumbling, they do a very nice menu of tasty treats including delicious spring rolls and a sensational Mango coconut curry.

 Not to be confused with Mango Rooms this eatery is at 49 Nguyen Phuc Chu Street overlooking the Thu Bon River and Hoi An night market this is the place many tourists go to unwind after a busy day of sightseeing.

-Hoi An’s old town is atmospheric and magical at night time – to sit and overlook the street life while enjoying a cold beverage is one of my many memorable moments in Vietnam.
-Hope you enjoy yours.
+Hoi An’s old town is atmospheric at night time – to sit and overlook the street life while enjoying a cold beverage is one of my many memorable moments in Vietnam.

 Please share your favourite places in Hoi An in the comments below.